Making Sutton’s schools rainwater friendly!

 Why are SuDS needed?

-In a natural landscape, rainwater is able to be useful.
-It can soak into the ground so plants can use it.
-It pools in ponds and wetlands, creating wildlife habitats.
-Some of it soaks deep into the earth where it is stored as groundwater.
-A small amount of rainwater becomes surface water runoff, flowing into rivers and out to sea.
-However, as more and more of the natural landscape is built over, this natural flow of water is disrupted.
 In built up areas, rainwater is prevented from soaking into the ground.
-Most rainwater becomes surface water runoff.
+Most rainwater becomes runoff.
 The rainwater that lands on the Wandle Valley’s roofs, roads, pavements and parking lots rushes to the drains which empty out into the River Wandle.
 Not only could the river burst its banks but drains could overflow.
-The drainage network was not built to cope with all this surface water runoff.
+The drainage network was not built to cope with all this runoff.
+SuDS aim to restore the natural water cycle, allowing rainwater to soak in.
+For more information click on the links below.